-I am proud to make the Commonwealth Procurement Rules under section 105B(1) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
-This instrument commences on 1 March 2017.
+I am pleased to make these Commonwealth Procurement Rules under section 105B(1) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
+The previous Commonwealth Procurement Rules (F2017L01634) are repealed when this instrument commences on 1 January 2019.

 The Commonwealth Procurement Rules are the keystone of the Government's procurement policy framework.
-They are supported by a range of tools including guidance material and templates developed by the Department of Finance to ensure accountability and transparency, and reduce the costs and complexity of conducting business with the Government.
+They are supported by a range of tools including the AusTender system, guidance material and templates developed and maintained by the Department of Finance to ensure accountability and transparency, and reduce the costs and complexity of conducting business with the Government.